• Skip to primary navigation

 Pannukakku-Finnish oven pancake

-Published: Feb 6, 2022 · by Cecilia Hoikka · Affiliate links are marked with an *asterix
+Published: Feb 6, 2022 · by Cecilia Hoikka · Affiliate links are marked with an *asterisk

 Jump to Recipe Jump to Video Print Recipe

-Pannukakku, also called kropsu.
-A simple pancake baked in the oven.
+Pannukakku, traditional Finnish oven-pancake, also called kropsu.
+A simple pancake baked in the oven served with some jam and whipped cream-if available.
 This authentic pannukakku is a family favorite to be enjoyed as a dessert or snack.

 Pancake slice on blue plate with strawberry jam and whipped cream with little fork.